ShuJiaLab/ACsN/README.txt

 2) Go to Edit > Options > MATLAB and enter the file path for MATLAB licence.
 3) Add the ACsN_code folder and subfolders to the MATLAB path.
 4) Copy the file 'ACsN_.m' to the folder '<ImageJ installation folder name>\plugins\Scripts\Process\'.
 5) Select an open image in ImageJ and then press Process > ACsN from the menu toolbar.
-To test the program you can use images provided in the Sample code folder.
+To test the program you can use images provided in the Test Images folder.